DevDiner/sudoku-game/README.md

 - **Solution Validation:** Instantly check your progress and see if you've made any mistakes.
 - **AI-Powered Hints:** Stuck on a tough spot?
 Get a hint from the Google Gemini API to fill in a correct number.
 - **Responsive Design:** Fully playable on both desktop (keyboard/mouse) and mobile devices (touch/on-screen keypad).
+- **Fair Play Pause:** Pausing the game completely hides the board and disables controls, ensuring players cannot study the puzzle while the timer is stopped.

 ## How to Play